Scottish Greens: Membership

 Within days of the Scottish independence referendum being held, the membership swelled to more than 5,000.
 Launching its manifesto for the 2015 UK general election, the Scottish Greens stated a membership of over 8,500.
 By October 2015 the party were holding their biggest ever conference, with their membership standing at more than 9,000.
 In mid-2021 it had fallen back somewhat, reported as standing at 7,500.
 In April 2023, the number of members had risen to 7,646.
-On the 16 October 2025, membership had increased to 8,279, and increasing to 8,680 a week later.
+On 16 October 2025, membership had increased to 8,279, and increasing to 8,680 a week later.
 On 28 October 2025, the party announced that membership had reached 8,800 On 12 November 2025, the Scottish Greens membership increased to over 9,000.
+In March 2026, the party announced it had surpassed 10,000 members for the first time in its history.

 Conferences

 The Scottish Greens hold conferences every Spring and Autumn, where members from throughout Scotland attend to deal with all the business of the party, with members voting on conference motions and policy motions.